 These grain-free paleo falafels are my version of the traditional recipe but without chickpeas.
 Originally developed for my third cookbook, The Best Grain-Free Family Meals on the Planet, it’s a recipe that continues to be a winner both at my house and MOMables members.

 Don’t get me wrong, I love the original falafel recipe in my first cookbook, The Best Homemade Kids’ Lunches on the Planet; but after needing to go grain-free for about eighteen months, I began to crave grain-free versions of some of my most favorite recipes –as I know it’s the case for many that go grain-free.
+For this grain-free falafel you’ll need:

 The falafels freeze great prior to baking.
 All you need to do is make them into shapes and place them in a lined baking sheet inside the freezer.
 Once frozen, transfer them into a zip bag for storage until you decide to cook them.